AndersGn/aVoiceCommander/README.md

-# Everything is highly experimental, use on own risk!!
+# Everything is highly experimental, use on own risk!
 # aVoiceCommander
 Use voice commands to communicate with the Raspberry Pi